-The government can largely implement its own policy objectives.
-10 9 The government is partly successful in implementing its policy objectives or can implement some of its policy objectives.
-7 The government partly fails to implement its objectives or fails to implement several policy objectives.
-4 The government largely fails to implement its policy objectives.
-2 1

-G6.2a Ministerial Compliance

-To what extent does the organization of government provide mechanisms to ensure that ministers implement the government's program?

-Organizational devices providing mechanisms for ministers include prime ministerial powers over personnel, policies or structures, coalition committees, party summits, comprehensive government programs/coalition agreements and cabinet meetings.
-If this question does not fully apply to your country, please respond by drawing on possible functional equivalents and substantiate your answer.

-The organization of government successfully provides strong mechanisms for ministers to implement the government's program.
-The organization of government provides some mechanisms for ministers to implement the govern- ment's program.
-7 The organization of government provides weak mechanisms for ministers to implement the govern- ment's program.
-4 The organization of government does not provide any mechanisms for ministers to implement the gov- ernment's program.
+government and examine whether declared objectives could be realized. inca by a The government can largely implement its own policy objectives.
+10 🗆 9 🗆 The government is partly successful in implementing its policy objectives or can implement some of its policy objectives.
+8 The government partly fails to implement its objectives or fails to implement several policy objectives.
+5 The government largely fails to implement its policy objectives.
+2 Ministerial Compliance To what extent does the organization of government provide mechanisms to ensuministers implement the government's program? ire that Organizational devices providing mechanisms for ministers include prime ministerial powers over personnel, pstructures, coalition committees, party summits, comprehensive government programs/coalition agreements and meetings.
+If this question does not fully apply to your country, please respond by drawing on possible functional end and substantiate your answer. nd cabinet The organization of government successfully provides strong mechanisms for ministers to implement the 10 🗆 government's program.
+9 The organization of government provides some mechanisms for ministers to implement the govern-8 7 ment's program.
+6 The organization of government provides weak mechanisms for ministers to implement the govern-5 ment's program.
+4 3 The organization of government does not provide any mechanisms for ministers to implement the gov-2 1 🗆 ernment's program.